 For example, an Aeropress uses a medium-fine ground and a coffee to water ratio of 1:16.
 Consequently, you will get around 15 to 16 cups of Aeropress coffee, similar to our calculations above.
 Whereas, an Espresso is made with finer ground and a ratio of 1:2.
 Thus, you can make approximately 24 one-ounce shots from a 12 ounces bag.
-If we pour 24 shots in our standard cup size, it will only make up to 2 cups of coffee.
+If I pour 24 shots in our standard cup size, it will only make up to 2 cups of coffee.

 Of course, if you water down your espresso, you will get a lot more cups.
 For example, an Americano uses a 1:2 ratio for the espresso shot, and then more hot water is added to make up the volume of a cup.
 Thus, you get a lot more cups of Americano from a 12 oz bag as compared to Espresso.